Dark sector interactions in light of weak lensing data: Introduction

 {{As observational precision increases, some tensions between different data sets have emerged in the context of the standard $\Lambda$CDM model \cite{DiValentino:2021izs,micol,Benetti:2021div}, notably between the expansion rates derived from local measurements of type Ia Supernovae (SNe Ia) \cite{Riess:2019cxk} and from the temperature anisotropies in the Cosmic Microwave Background (CMB) \cite{Aghanim:2018eyx}, as well as between the estimates of the matter fluctuation amplitude from CMB and cosmic shear data \cite{Hildebrandt:2018yau, MacCrann:2014wfa}.}} These issues have reinforced the research on alternative models, such as those with dynamical dark sector or modified gravity theories \cite{Graef:2018fzu, Benetti:2017juy, Handley:2019tkm, DiValentino:2019qzk, Bernal:2016gxb, Guo:2018ans, Vattis:2019efj, Capozziello:2020nyq, Benetti:2020hxp, Benetti:2019gmo, Pan:2019gop,Poulin:2018cxd,Knox:2019rjx,Yang:2021hxg,Alcaniz:2019kah, Keeley:2019esp, Li:2019yem, Li:2020ybr, Szydlowski:2017wlv,Li:2019san, Szydlowski:2018kbk,Shafieloo:2016bpk}.

 In the case of dynamical models, an important aspect is how to treat the dark energy (DE) perturbations.
-A possible procedure is to decompose the dynamical dark energy into a pressureless, clustering component and a vacuum-type term with an Equation-of-State (EoS) parameter $w = -1$ \cite{Zimdahl:2005ir, Wang:2013qy, Borges:2013bya, Alcaniz:2012mh,Gorini:2007ta}.
+A possible procedure is to decompose the dynamical dark energy into a pressureless, clustering component and a vacuum-type term with an Equation-of-State (EoS) parameter $w = -1$ \cite{Zimdahl:2005ir,wands2,Borges:2013bya,Alcaniz:2012mh,Gorini:2007ta}.
 In this case, it is possible to show \cite{micol} that the latter does not cluster in the limit of sub-horizon scales, while the former can be reinterpreted as dark matter.
 In this framework, a flux of energy between the dark components generally occurs, whose observational signature would indicate a dynamical nature of the original DE field.
 Such an energy flux violates adiabaticity and characterises the so-called interacting DE models (iDE).

-In a previous work \cite{micol}, it was shown that a joint analysis of the CMB (Planck 2015) data and SNe Ia observations constrain the interaction parameter $\alpha$ of a particular class of iDE models to be slightly positive, i.e. an energy flux from dark matter to dark energy, corroborating results of similar studies \cite{wands2,Aurich:2017lck}.
+In a previous work \cite{micol}, it was shown that a joint analysis of CMB (Planck 2015) \MB{lensed} data and SNe Ia observations \MB{was unable to definitely constrain} the interaction parameter $\alpha$ of a particular class of iDE models, \MB{with confidence intervals consistent with zero at $1\sigma$ level,} corroborating results of similar studies \cite{wands2,Aurich:2017lck}.
 The dark sector was modeled as a non-adiabatic generalised Chaplygin gas, decomposed into energy-exchanging vacuum-type and dust components.
 This analysis was updated with the Planck 2018 likelihoods \cite{Aghanim:2018eyx}, where a non-zero spatial curvature has also been taken into account \cite{Benetti:2021div}.